 DIVERSITY

-Everyone is welcome in VOXVOX aspires to represent the views of everyone in Scotland with a lived experience of mental illness.
-VOX is committed to Equality and recognizes and celebrates diversity.
+VOX aspires to represent the views of everyone in Scotland with a lived experience of mental illness.
 We’re particularly keen to learn from groups and individuals who’ve been excluded from the mainstream in the past.
-Our VOX Equalities and Development Coordinator Mahmud Al-Gailani works hard to reach out to communities throughout Scotland and has a keen interest in recognising the impact of intersecting identities on peoples lives.

 BME VOX